 Candice Tranks is a Senior Electrical Engineering student at Morgan State University.
 Initially, she was a business major, but found a passion for electrical engineering through her friendships with other students in the engineering field.
 As an undergraduate, Candice has had two paid internships with the United States military.
-It was during her internships that she clarified her interests in working in the government because she observed that engineers working in that sector have great opportunities and more job security compared to contractors.
-She also feels the goal of government work to be motivating because, as a woman of color, she perceives systemic inequities that defy her and minority populations access to opportunity.
-Her first internship was in the Summer of 2018 working at the Naval Surface Warfare Center in Dahlgren, in Virginia.
-It was a two-year internship offer with prospects of receiving a job offer upon graduating.
+It was during her internships that she clarified her interest in working in the government because she observed that engineers working in that sector have greater opportunities and more job security compared to contractors.
+The goal to work n government motivates her because, as a woman of color, she perceives systemic inequities that defy her and minority populations' access to opportunity.
+Her first internship was in the Summer of 2018 working at the Naval Surface Warfare Center in Dahlgren, Virginia.
+It included a two-year internship offer with prospects of receiving a job upon graduating.
 There, she was mainly tasked with work that would familiarize her with their control system, software, and hardware.
 These tasks were directed towards preparing her for her second summer and prospective position as a fulltime employee.
-Despite her having a positive first year internship experience, during the Summer of 2019, Candice decided to pursue an internship opportunity within an Army Research Lab closer to home in Maryland.
-There, she enjoyed having significant role autonomy in developing a device that would help the lab test their energy and power systems.
-After graduating, she will be starting her career at another Naval Surface Warfare base in Bethesda, Maryland.
-The transcript of Candice’s interview below has been edited and condensed.

-Sure.
-Two years ago, summer of 2018, I was working for the Naval Surface Warfare in Dahlgren, Virginia, which is one of the Navy’s bigger bases that works with sea vessels.
+Two years ago, during the Summer of 2018, I was working for the Naval Surface Warfare in Dahlgren, Virginia, which is one of the Navy’s bigger bases that works with sea vessels.
 There, I was mainly being introduced to the world of the Naval Surface Warfare Center.
-I did not actually do much work on the ships independently.
-I would follow my mentor onto ships to overview their different cabinet systems, like the ship’s control system.
-The goal was to just familiarize me with the software and the hardware because the internship was supposed to last for two years and lead to a job offer once I graduate.
-However, upon completing my first summer there, I decided to not continue.
+I did not actually do much independent work on the ships.
+I would follow my mentor onto ships to oversee their different cabinet systems, like the ship’s control system.
+The goal was to familiarize myself with the software and the hardware because the internship was supposed to last for two years and lead to a job offer once I graduated; however, upon completing my first summer there, I decided not to continue.

-For the summer of 2019, I worked for an Army Research Lab in Maryland.
-Being that I lived in Maryland, this internship was closer to home for me; and, I did not really like Virginia per se.
+For the Summer of 2019, I worked for an Army Research Lab in Maryland.
+Given that I lived in Maryland, this internship was closer to home for me and I did not really like Virginia per se.
 Here, I was the only intern in the Power System Group.
 I got to work with their various systems and programs, and I was tasked to design my own prototype.
-This prototype was to be a smaller and faster design of a device that was previously developed the lab for their power systems and grids.
+This prototype was to be a smaller and faster design of a device than was previously developed by the lab for their power systems and grids.
 I successfully did that, and I actually won second place in a project competition they organized that summer.

 Why did you decide to pursue an internship?